 Within the next two pushes my daughter was born.
 A spray of amniotic fluid came out as she was born and covered my husband.
 I heard the midwife say, “Take your baby, Stephanie.
 Take your baby.”
-I was able to bring her to my chest myself, and I laid back in the bed delirious and exhausted.
+I was able to bring her to my chest myself, and I laid back in the bed delirious, exhausted and surging with oxytocin.

 There she was, my little human.
 Words can’t describe the quiet stillness of that first hour.
 Everyone left the room, and it was just my husband, daughter and me.
 She latched on almost immediately.
 Besides a painful nipple crack the first week, we’ve had a great breastfeeding relationship since day one.

 I’m amazed at what my body did that night.
 And my Midwife?
 She was exactly what I needed, I would have her deliver all my babies if I could!